paritytech/polkadot/roadmap/implementors-guide/guide.md

     1. apply each bit of bitfield to the corresponding pending candidate. looking up parathread cores using the `Scheduler` module.
 Disregard bitfields that have a `1` bit for any free cores.
     1. For each applied bit of each availability-bitfield, set the bit for the validator in the `CandidatePendingAvailability`'s `availability_votes` bitfield.
 Track all candidates that now have >2/3 of bits set in their `availability_votes`.
 These candidates are now available and can be enacted.
     1. For all now-available candidates, invoke the `enact_candidate` routine with the candidate and relay-parent number.
-    1. If any candidates have become available, invoke `Scheduler::schedule(freed)` where `freed` is the list of freed cores.
     1. [TODO] pass it onwards to `Validity` module.
+    1. Return a list of freed cores consisting of the cores where candidates have become available.
-  * `process_candidates(BackedCandidates)`:
+  * `process_candidates(BackedCandidates, scheduled: Vec<CoreAssignment>)`:
-    1. Get all scheduled cores using `Scheduler::scheduled`.
     1. check that each candidate corresponds to a scheduled core and that they are ordered in ascending order by `ParaId`.
     1. check the backing of the candidate using the signatures and the bitfields.
     1. create an entry in the `PendingAvailability` map for each backed candidate with a blank `availability_votes` bitfield.
-    1. Call `Scheduler::occupied` for all scheduled cores where a backed candidate was submitted.
+    1. Return a `Vec<CoreIndex>` of all scheduled cores of the list of passed assignments that a backed candidate was successfully included for.
   * `enact_candidate(relay_parent_number: BlockNumber, AbridgedCandidateReceipt)`:
     1. If the receipt contains a code upgrade, Call `Paras::schedule_code_upgrade(para_id, code, relay_parent_number + config.validationl_upgrade_delay)`.
 [TODO] Note that this is safe as long as we never enact candidates where the relay parent is across a session boundary.
 In that case, which we should be careful to avoid with contextual execution, the configuration might have changed and the para may de-sync from the host's understanding of it.
     1. Call `Paras::note_new_head` using the `HeadData` from the receipt and `relay_parent_number`.